Comparing and pricing technology solutions for your law firm is a complex process, particularly when you are considering very different models.

 Because law firms operate quite differently from other businesses, your IT provider should be deeply knowledgeable about the typical priorities, operations and resources of a modern law practice.
 Vendor expertise is a critical part of your due diligence checklist, so ensure you've factored it into your bottom-line comparisons.

-Are you ready to upgrade your firm to Cloud IT?
+Are you ready to upgrade your firm to Private Cloud?
 Begin your checklist with our free eBook, Law Practice in the Cloud: 10 Questions to Ask Providers